webpack/webpack/README.md

 ## Module Format (AMD/CommonJS)

-Webpack supports **both** AMD and CommonJS module styles.
+webpack supports **both** AMD and CommonJS module styles.
 It performs clever static analysis on the AST of your code.
 It even has an evaluation engine to evaluate simple expressions.
 This allows you to **support most existing libraries** out of the box.

 ## Code Splitting

-Webpack allows you to split your codebase into multiple chunks.
+webpack allows you to split your codebase into multiple chunks.
 Chunks are loaded asynchronously at runtime.
 This reduces the initial loading time.

 [Code Splitting documentation](http://webpack.github.io/docs/code-splitting.html)

 ## Optimizations

-Webpack can do many optimizations to **reduce the output size of your javascript** by deduplicating frequently used modules, minifying, and giving you full control of what is loaded initially and what is loaded at runtime through code splitting.
+webpack can do many optimizations to **reduce the output size of your javascript** by deduplicating frequently used modules, minifying, and giving you full control of what is loaded initially and what is loaded at runtime through code splitting.
 It can also can make your code chunks **cache